lyokha/ngx-export-tools-extra/README.md

 }
 ```

-There is an EDE template declared by the argument of the
+There is an EDE template declared by the argument of service
 *simpleService_compileEDETemplates*.
 The template will be accessed later
 in the asynchronous body handler *renderEDETemplate* with key *user*.
-The path */var/lib/nginx/EDE* can be used in the templates to *include* more
+Path */var/lib/nginx/EDE* can be used in the templates to *include* more
 rules from files located inside it, but we do not actually use this here.

 The rule inside template *user* says: with given JSON object,